fbeaufume/spring-ai-samples/spring-ai-basics/README.md

 # Spring AI Basics

-This repository is a sample application for my [Getting started with Spring AI](https://www.adeliosys.fr/articles/spring-ai-basics/) article.
+This folder contains a sample application for my [Getting started with Spring AI](https://www.adeliosys.fr/articles/spring-ai-basics/) article.

-It is implemented in Java with Spring Boot, and takes the form of a simple command line application.
+It is implemented in Java with Spring Boot and Spring AI, and takes the form of a simple command line application.

 By default, it requires Ollama with the Llama 3.1 model, so first install Ollama then run `ollama pull llama3.1:8b` to install the model.